 Ballard Spahr’s Media and Entertainment lawyers help our clients navigate some of the law’s most challenging issues, whether in court or during the editing process, across platforms and industries.
 We represent clients in all facets of publishing, and in all manner of production – news, theater, music and film.

-Practice leader David J. Bodney serves as Chair of the ABA Forum on Communications Law.
+Practice leader David J. Bodney serves as Immediate Past Chair of the ABA Forum on Communications Law.
 For more than 35 years, he has represented and advised clients on an extensive array of media, constitutional, and intellectual property issues.
 Trial lawyer Peter Haviland, based in Los Angeles, has represented music, film, and television industry clients in high-profile cases involving many of the industry’s biggest names.We work with clients, large and small, from international news organizations to local freelance journalists.
 Our experience includes both traditional and new media.
 We advise broadcasters, cable television, Internet companies, newspapers, journalists, entertainment and advertising firms, professional sports teams, authors, filmmakers and other companies and individuals on issues including:

 - Defending defamation, privacy, and related First Amendment litigation

 - Prosecuting actions to secure open government, including state and federal access cases

 - Contesting civil, criminal, and grand jury subpoenas of authors, reporters, editors and their work product, including protection of anonymous speech

 - Advising on advertising laws and commercial speech

 - Counseling to reduce risks of libel, privacy, and related claims

 - Handling copyright and trademark claims, prosecution and defense

 - Copyright infringement